-Prior to the social, tour the treasures of the archives!
-Mark Madison, NCTC historian, leads Friends members on a tour of the vast collection of wildlife and service memorabilia.
-Included are contraband items made from endangered species, Rachel Carson’s magnifying glass, elaborate carvings, mounted birds and animals, and more.
+Prior to the social, a guided tour of the National Conservation Training Center’s archives is available.
+Mark Madison, NCTC historian, leads Friends members on an exploration of the vast collection of wildlife and service memorabilia.
+All items locked within share a fundamental aspect of the Fish and Wildlife Service.
+These items showcase our nation's history, promote the Fish and Wildlife brand (the patented duck stamp as example), and illuminate their role in reducing illegal trade.
+Included are contraband items made from endangered species, Rachel Carson’s magnifying glass, elaborate ivory carvings, mounted lions and tigers and bears (oh my!), as well as many other interesting treasures.

 Quarterly Lecture Series

 Attend and support the NCTC Quarterly Lecture Series.
-NCTC brings in leading conservationists to give quarterly programs in their areas of expertise.
-Lecturers give talks and frequently show films on topics ranging from wildlife documentaries to programs on sustainable communities.
+Through this program, leading conservationists give quarterly lectures in their areas of expertise.
+Oral lectures and films are typical for this series.
+Various topics ranging from wildlife documentaries to instructions for becoming a sustainable community have been presented.
 Books by the presenting authors are available for sale during and after the event.
 The books are sold by Four Seasons Books in Shepherdstown, WV and Friends of NCTC receives a percentage of the sales.
-Volunteers are always needed and welcome!
-Please see our Events page for our upcoming events.
+Please see our Events page for our upcoming events in regard to this series.

 SUPPORT FOR THE FALLEN COMRADES MEMORIAL